ccai1/fatality-patrol/README.md

 ## base case

-You are on the treasure or you are on the lava.
+You are on the treasure or there are no more paths available.

 ## algorithm psuedocode

-    if "E" is on the treasure, return true if "E" is in the lava, return false else if "E" is on a stepping stone for each direction
+    if "E" is on the treasure, return true if there are no more paths available, return false else if "E" is on a stepping stone for each direction
             move "E"